Then Jesus came to them and said, “All authority in heaven and on earth has been given to me.”

 Fortunately, this is not the case.

 In Jesus Christ we see God’s strategy in action.
-It is not a strategy of confrontation and conquest, but of confrontation and conversion.
+It is not a strategy of conquest, but of conversion.

 Thus it is that we can afford to return evil with good, because God is victorious, and evil is defeated.
 When our enemies slap us across the cheek, they expect us to hit them back; that is their point, they are goading us to descend to their level and play by their rules.
 When our enemies appropriate our cloaks or compel us to carry their burdens, they expect us to become angry at them and confirm thereby that they have mastery over us.
 When our enemies hate us, they want us to become so consumed with hate for them that our higher morality is paralyzed.
 We become slaves to our passions, our suspicions, and our lust for revenge.
 Just by getting us to play their games, they get us to assent to their rules, their values, their morals—and they pull us down by no other power than the power of our own lusts and passions!
 They set a trap for us, and we fall, but only because we sinned in our own hearts and participated in the very evil we set out to oppose.

 Therefore, confident of Jesus’ victory over the powers of darkness, we can always walk in light.
 We do not need to hate our enemies.
 We do not need to get revenge.
 We can live as children of the light even during a local eclipse.

 Jesus said that a tree is known by the fruit it bears.
 One way to control the growth of a plant and the number of flowers and fruit it bears is to prune it carefully.
 It is not a complex science, it requires some training, but it is basically a matter of cutting off what you don’t want in order to encourage the growth you desire.
 I’ve learned this just by pruning my azaleas.